 The ribbon is suspended in a magnetic structure which is suspended within a magnetic system.
 This voltage is the mic signal.

-How Do Ribbon Microphones Work
+How Does A Ribbon Microphone Work

-Ribbon mics are a typical dynamic microphone.
+Ribbon mics are a typical dynamic microphones.
 Ribbon mics are not connected to a moving coil that vibrates in a magnetic field.
 Instead, the diaphragm of a dynamic microphone is attached to a thin metal strip (mostly aluminum).

 The ribbon functions as both the microphone’s diaphragm and as the transducer element, giving it the same sensitivity and transient response that you would expect from condenser mics.
 However, the ribbon has a completely different character.

-Ribbon microphones are passive devices, meaning they don’t have any active electronics or preamplification.
+The microphones are passive devices, meaning they don’t have any active electronics or preamplification.
 The mic’s sound will depend on the impedance of its preamp input.